AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab8.md

 ## 1. SCENARIO

-ACE’s environment has been split up in two Smart Groups: **BU1** and **BU2**.
+ACE’s environment has been split up in two SmartGroups: **BU1** and **BU2**.
 Under the hood, there is a flat routing domain, due to the connection policy that merged the two network domains.

 Furthermore, four DCF rules have been applied so far.